 As a cotutelle PhD candidate you will have access to additional funding opportunities, the widest possible research development opportunities, and the latest research equipment and technologies at both institutions, providing a truly world-class research experience.

-This will vary depending on the cotutelle programme itself, but typically, you will spend between 2 and 12 months at each institution.
+Typically, you will spend between 2 and 12 months at the host institution.
 You will commence your programme at the home institution and the timing of the exchange will be tailored to best suit the project.

 A team of supervisors from both institutions will jointly supervise you throughout your programme.
 Regular meetings and communication ensure that the team stays engaged with you, and wherever you are located, there will be supervisory and skills development support readily available.